 Edgar Mitchell on Space Travel and Big Picture A 9 min description of embodied interconnectedness sparked by this astronaut’s journey home through space, marvelling at the universe.

 Farm for the Future: Wildlife film maker Rebecca Hosking investigates how to transform her family’s farm in Devon into a low energy farm for the future, and discovers that nature holds the key.
 It was shown on BBC in 2008/9

-In Transition (2009) is the first detailed film about the Transition movement filmed by those that know it best, those who are making it happen on the ground.
-The Transition movement is about communities around the world responding to peak oil and climate change with creativity, imagination and humour, and setting about rebuilding their local economies and communities.
+In Transition (2009) is the first detailed film about the Transition movement: communities around the world responding to peak oil and climate change with creativity, imagination and humour, and setting about rebuilding their local economies and communities.

-Jill Bolte: My Stroke of Insight: A 20min TED lecture where brain scientist Jill Bolte gives an insightful and moving account of her experience of a stroke which thrust her back and forth between right and left brains.
+My Stroke of Insight Jill Bolte-Taylor TED lecture where brain scientist Jill Bolte gives an insightful and moving account of her experience of a stroke which thrust her back and forth between right and left brains.

 Joanna Macy – several short films made of Joanna speaking.